 Anyone who is looking to do business or travel to Vietnam should understand the history of Vietnam.
 To understand this history will help you to understand a lot about Vietnam and why being Vietnamese is so important to this country and culture.

-As I look at the history of Vietnam, I also learn this great lesson of forgiveness.
-In all my years living and traveling around Vietnam, not once have I ever been treated unfairly and unkind here because I am American.
+As I look at the history of Vietnam, I also learn a great lesson of forgiveness.
+In all my years living and traveling around Vietnam, not once have I ever been treated unfairly and unkind because I am American.
 I understand now the power of one nation being able to forgive another and move on.
-And that is what Vietnam has done by opening its doors to business and travel.
-Those that come here, should never forget this.
+And that is what Vietnam has done by opening its doors to business and foreign travel.
+Those foreigners that come here, should never forget the amount of forgiveness the Vietnamese people have had.

 How much did the Vietnam war cost American Taxpayers?